 • When the applicant occupies a property that is scheduled for modification or major refurbishment within the next two years;

 • Where the customer is actively seeking rehousing;

 • Where the tenancy is less than 12 months old;

 • When the adaptation requested is not structurally practicable;

-• Where a property is under-occupied and extensive adaptations are requested;
+• Where a property is under-occupied or over crowded and major adaptations are requested;

 • Where a request is made to provide a level access shower above ground floor level.
 Future lettability becomes an issue as many disabled people with mobility problems who could benefit from such a shower may have problems negotiating stairs.